You are here

 There are many copyright-free comic strips, cartoons and unusual images available online; you can also find cartoon stories in many EFL resource books.
 These can be used in class in a number of ways.

 - Print the cartoon and cut up the vignettes.
-Divide the vignettes equally between student A and student B.
+Put students into pairs and divide the vignettes equally between student A and student B.

 - Give students time to think about how to describe their pictures and ask for any vocabulary they need.